CollinMcKinney/lead-generation-page/README.md

-# Landing Page / SendInBlue Email Subscription
+# Lead Generation Page / SendInBlue Email Subscription / Landing Page
 Landing page that includes form-submission to allow visitors to subscribe to a SendInBlue mailing list for the purpose of pre-launch lead-generation.